 The goal of good parking management is to regulate the parking assets (spaces) in a manner that ensures that a percentage of spaces are available at any given time for short term parking.
 This is vital for maximizing the potential flow of customers to the District's retail and dining establishments.
 Additionally, controlling congestion and improving traffic circulation are becoming increasingly important.

 The District Department of Transportation (DDOT) uses many tools to accomplish these goals including regulating timed spaces with parking meters.
 DDOT manages approximately 18,000 metered parking spaces.
-These are important assets to the District and DDOT is constantly evaluating how to manage these spaces in a manner that benefits motorists, business owners, and most importantly, residents in a fair and balanced approach.
+These are important assets to the District and DDOT is constantly evaluating how to manage these spaces in a manner that benefits motorists, business owners, and most important, residents in a fair and balanced approach.

 Meter Rates and Hours of Operation